PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Consulted: Same as Responsible
 - Informed: Same as Responsible
 - On hover, show hover effect and vertmore action at the right side.
-  - Vertmore action for the Open task for `Meeting/note` & `One time` : `Mark as Read`, `View Task`, `Edit`, `Change Status`, & `Delete`
+  - Vertmore action for the Open task for `Meeting/note` & `Ad-Hoc` : `Mark as Read`, `View Meeting`, `View Note`, `Edit`, `Change Status`, `Change Priority`& `Delete`
     - `Mark as Read` action is applicable only for the tasks with `New` and `Reopen` tags.
-    - `View Task` action is applicable to meeting/notes task.
-On click, opens task view dialog.
+    - `View Meeting` action is applicable to Meeting task and `View Note` action is applicable only for Note task.
+On click, redirects user to that meeting/notes view page.
-  - Vertmore action for the Recurring task : `Mark as Read`, `Change Status`, & `Delete`
-    - `Mark as Read` action is applicable only for the tasks with `New` and `Reopen` tags.
-  - Vertmore action for the `Done` tasks: `Reopen`.
+  - Vertmore action for the `Done` tasks: `View Meeting`, `View Note` & `Reopen`
-- On click of `Meeting/notes` task, redirects user to that meeting/notes view page.
+- Shows star icon for `High Priority` & `Critical` priority tasks.
-- On click of `Ad-hoc` & `Recurring` task, open view dialog of that task.
+- On click of task, opens view dialog of that task.

-**Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
-Done task are sorted in ascending order of done date.

 **Blue dot:** For the tasks where login user is Responsible, shows the blue dot icon in first column to clearly distinguish it

 **Recurring icon:** For the recurring tasks, shows the icon to distinguish it form the one time tasks.

+**Priority icon:**  Based on Priority task, it shows priority icon.
+Task with normal priority, its doesn't shows any icon.
+Task with critical or High priority, it shows star icon.

-**Tags**: When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a NEW flag like in Kerika.
+**Tags**: When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a `NEW` flag like in Kerika.
 Same way shows `Reopened` tag for the reopened task.
-System maintains

-Read/Unread status for each users separately.
+System maintains Read/Unread status for each users separately.
 For e.g. Two users are associated in same task - User1 and User2.
 When User1 mark task read, system will still show New tag for User2.
 User2 need to mark as read on their own.

 ### Common Scenarios of Browse tasks tab